ATTX-project/ATTX-project.github.io/Import/attx_project/Using-Consul-for-Service-Discovery-on-Docker-Swarm.md

 ```

-This example `docker-compose.file` can be used to deploy the Consul Server in our running Swarm Master with the following commands:
+This example `docker-compose.yml` can be used to deploy the Consul Server in our running Swarm Master with the following commands:
-1. `eval $(docker-machine env swarm-1`
+1. `eval $(docker-machine env swarm-1)`
 2. `export DOCKER_IP=$(docker-machine ip swarm-1)`
 3. `docker-compose -f docker-compose-proxy.yml up -d consul-server`